 Want to help your preschooler with math?
-Try this hands-on counting activity.
+Try Heart Match and Count!

 We want our preschoolers to have hands-on learning experiences now so that they can get a solid foundation of what each number amount looks like in a variety of ways.

 Incorporating this Valentine theme into early math games helps!
 It creates interest and ambition to get started.
 This preschool math activity is an ideal Breakfast Invitation for February!

 RELATED: Want hands-on learning and not sure where to start?
 Our Startup Guide will get you going!

 I know that can sound cliche.
 But imagine going into work every day, sitting down, and completing a giant workbook.